andy-maier/python-garbagetracker/docs/background.rst

     $ python
     >>> import gc
-    >>> gc.collect()   # Run full garbage collection to have a reference 0                  # No garbage objects initially (in this simple case)
+    >>> gc.collect()   # Run full garbage collection to have a reference 0                  # No garbage objects collected initially (in this simple case)
+    >>> obj = dict()
+    >>> len(gc.get_referrers(obj))
+    1                 # The dict object has one referrer (the 'obj' variable)
-    >>> obj = dict(); obj['self'] = obj
+    >>> obj['self'] = obj
-    >>> obj
+    >>> len(gc.get_referrers(obj))
-    {'self': {...}}
+    2                 # The dict object now in addition has its 'self' item as a referrer
     >>> gc.collect()
-    0                  # Still no garbage objects
+    0                  # Still no new garbage objects collected
     >>> del obj        # The dict object becomes unreachable ...
     >>> gc.collect()
-    1                  # ... and ended up as a garbage object that could be released
+    1                  # ... and was released by the next garbage collection run

 The interesting part happens during the ``del obj`` statement.
 The ``del obj`` statement removes the name ``obj`` from its namespace.
-That causes the reference count of the :class:`dict` object to drop by one, in this case to 0.
-That causes Python to try to immediately release the :class:`dict` object.
-This does not succeed because of the circular reference.
+That causes the reference count of the :class:`dict` object to drop by one.
+Because of the circular reference back from its 'self' item, the reference count is still 1, so it will not be released at that point.
 The call to :func:`py:gc.collect` triggers a full garbage collection run on all generations, which successfully breaks up the circular reference and releases the object, as reported by its return value of 1.

 Here are some examples for circular references.
 You can inspect them using the approach described above: